getcommitapp/commit/apps/mobile/README.md

 Notes:

-- Regular `Build APK` workflow runs on `main` commits for CI verification and artifact previews.
+- Regular `Build Mobile` workflow runs on `main` commits for CI verification and artifact previews.
 - The release job is `release-android` in `.github/workflows/release-mobile.yml`.

 ## Project structure